 There may be times that it will be impossible for you to mark all of it.
 Should the case may be, it will be then better if your speakers will have various tuning options, which can help you achieve a fine-tune based on the size of your space.

 So which one should you choose, Edifier 1700BT or Edifier 1280DB?

 Overall, the decision will come down to your personal taste, and budget.
 Between the two options, both are very similar, and you won’t go wrong with either choice.

 The tweeter size in the R1700Bt is bigger, so there is a small benefit there. a bit expensive due to its tweeter size.
-Again, both are the perfect choice when it comes to sound quality, but if you are after some better highs, we recommend Edifier R1700BT.
+Again, both are the perfect choice when it comes to sound quality, but if you are after some better highs, I recommend Edifier R1700BT.